ova2/angular-development-with-primeng/README.md

   * Introduction to state management with @ngrx/store

 * [Chapter 10, Creating Robust Applications](https://github.com/ova2/angular-development-with-primeng/tree/master/chapter10)
-  * Setup unit testing with Jasmine and Karma
+  * Setting up unit testing with Jasmine and Karma
   * Unit testing of Components and Services
   * Tip how to speed up unit testing
-  * Hands-on setup and e2e testing with Protractor
+  * Setting up e2e test environment with Protractor
+  * Writing automated UI tests at a glance
   * Exploring PrimeNG application with Augury